Staff Research Projects

 In addition, this project has as a further aim development and retention of academic expertise in developing countries through partnership with UCT, thus retaining academic expertise in Africa.

-The Institute sees this as a long term and strategic project to attract researchers and teachers from the developed/developing world to UCT, and engagement through the Institute.
+The Unit sees this as a long term and strategic project to attract researchers and teachers from the developed/developing world to UCT, and engagement through the Unit.

 Centenary of Income Tax in South Africa